Speakers

 Caroline Loos

-After receiving her PhD in 2018, Dr. Caroline Loos remained at the University of Kentucky where she currently works as a Postdoctoral Scientist.
-Her research program focuses on equine nutrition, physiology, and endocrinology.
+Her PhD and Postdoctoral research program focused on equine nutrition, physiology, and endocrinology.
 More specifically, the research objectives of her PhD, and much of her postdoctoral work, were to investigate the effect of diet and disease on muscle protein metabolism.
 Caroline has conducted several studies looking at the impact of dietary protein quantity and quality on the activation of skeletal muscle anabolic signaling pathways.
 She also has a strong interest in the field of endocrinology, in particular with regards to equine insulin dysregulation and metabolic syndrome.
 Caroline has completed several research trials investigating the effect of dietary protein levels on hyperinsulinemia and conversely, how insulin resistance may affect whole body and muscle protein metabolism.
 She also looked at the therapeutic potential of specific plant-derived extracts and other dietary additives in the treatment and management of horses with insulin dysregulation.
 Currently, Caroline is involved in several projects looking at the effect of diet and insulin resistance on gut health and gut permeability.

-Caroline Loos was born and raised in Belgium but has been living in the Lexington, KY, USA, for the last 12 years.
+Caroline Loos was born and raised in Belgium but has been living in Lexington, KY, USA, for the last 12 years.
 She has been working in different sectors of the equine industry for over 15 years and works as a nutritional consultant for the equine feed industry.

 Caroline is also an avid endurance rider and through her life’s passion and career hopes to make a difference in horse welfare and performance.